nzx9/eva/README.md

 ### Changing parameters:

-You can change the parameters of the tracker by editing KCF_config.yml located at annotator/KCFtracker.
+You can change the parameters of the tracker by editing `cfg/KCF_config.yml`.